DFHack/dfhack/docs/plugins/orders.rst

 This collection adds high-volume smelting jobs for military-grade metal ores and produces weapons and armor:

-- leather backpacks/waterskins/cloaks/quivers/armor
+- leather backpacks/waterskins/quivers/armor
+- silk cloaks
 - bone/wooden bolts
 - smelting for platinum, silver, steel, bronze, bismuth bronze, and copper (and their dependencies)
 - bronze/bismuth bronze/copper bolts
-- silver/steel/iron/bismuth bronze/bronze/copper weapons and armor,
+- steel/silver/iron/bismuth bronze/bronze/copper weapons and armor,
   with checks to ensure only the best available materials are being used
+- wooden shields (if metal isn't available)

 If you set a stockpile to take weapons and armor of less than masterwork quality and turn on `automelt` (like what `dreamfort` provides on its industry level),